relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

 12. Configure Trace to automatically run Active Learning (if this has not already been enabled)
     1. Navigate to the "Indexing" Task within the Setup tab.
     2. Edit the "Global Analytics Build Frequency in Minutes" field to have a value of `120`
-       1. This means your Machine Learning model will analyze new document every two hours
+       1. This means your Active Learning model will analyze new document every two hours

 You want to protect these training documents.
-Set up a workflow rule to move these into a Machine Learning folder, and ensure your Data Disposal does not touch anything in this folder.
+Set up a workflow rule to move these into a Active Learning folder, and ensure your Data Disposal does not touch anything in this folder.
 {: .warn }

 ### Viewing Results

-Your Machine Learning Model ranks a document between 0-100 on the likelihood of it being a positive example of the type of content that the model is attempting to identify.
-This result can be found your Machine Learning model rank field (eg. `CSR - Spam Cat.
+Your Active Learning Model ranks a document between 0-100 on the likelihood of it being a positive example of the type of content that the model is attempting to identify.
+This result can be found your Active Learning model rank field (eg. `CSR - Spam Cat.
 Set::Category Rank`, `CSR - Insider Information Cat.
 Set::Category Rank`).

 1. Add your Rank field to your Review coding layout